Kansas City, Missouri: Top employers

-According to the city's Fiscal Year 2014–15 Comprehensive Annual Financial Report, the top ten principal employers are as follows:
+According to the city's Annual Comprehensive Financial Report for the fiscal year ending April 30, 2024, the top ten principal employers are as follows:

 Culture

 Abbreviations and nicknames

 Kansas City, Missouri is abbreviated as KCMO and the metropolitan area as KC.
 Residents are Kansas Citians.
 It is officially nicknamed the City of Fountains.
 The fountains at Kauffman Stadium, commissioned by original Kansas City Royals owner Ewing Kauffman, are the largest privately funded fountains in the world.
-In 2018, UNESCO uniquely designated Kansas City as a City of Music.
+In 2018, UNESCO designated Kansas City its first and only City of Music in the US, in "recognition of [Kansas City's] investment and commitment to music, arts, and creativity as a driver of urban economic development".
 The city has more boulevards than any other city except Paris and has been called Paris of the Plains.
 Soccer's popularity, and Children's Mercy Park's popularity as a home stadium for the U.S. Men's National Team, led to the appellation Soccer Capital of America.
 The city is called the Heart of America, in proximity to the population center of the United States and the geographic center of the 48 contiguous states.